My Father's World: A Family-Centered Curriculum

 This leaves plenty of time for extracurricular activities, free play, or even a bit of much-needed adult relaxation.

-The flexibility of MFW makes it a great option for busy families who want an effective curriculum without the endless planning and prep work.
+The flexibility of this program makes it a great option for busy families who want an effective curriculum without the endless planning and prep work.

 Who Will Benefit from My Father’s World?